dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/03-Nov-2022/ide-features-ide-deprecation.md

 With deprecation, dbt Labs will only support the refreshed version of the dbt Cloud IDE.

-Virtual Private Cloud (VPC) customers with questions about when this change will affect their account, should check with their account team or support contact.
+Virtual Private Cloud (VPC) customers with questions about when this change will affect your account can contact your account team or support contact for assistance.